georgi-mr/technical-interview-GIDS/README.md

 # technical-interview-GIDS

-FrequencyCount -> encodes a string by counting how many times each distinct character appears
+FrequencyCount -> encodes a char array by counting how many times each distinct character appears

-RunLengthEncoded -> encodes a string using run-length encoding, grouping consecutive identical characters
+RunLengthEncoded -> encodes a char array using run-length encoding, grouping consecutive identical characters